abarkad002/Enterprise-homelab/README.md

 Desktop PC was not connected behind the firewall.

-Original topology prevented management traffic from reaching the Proxmox server.
+The original topology prevented management traffic from reaching the Proxmox server.

 ### Resolution

 Connected the Desktop PC to the internal network through the Layer 3 switch.

----

 ## Issue 3